cremalab/engagement-ring/bower_components/Backbone.ModelBinder/README.md

 <br>

 ## Release Notes / Versions

+### v 1.0.5 September 30, 2013
+* Fixed issue 164 - Works with jQuery.noConflict
+* Added the ability to set static and instance options for the CollectionBinder.
+As of now, there is only one option: 'autoSort'.
+You can set the option globally via Backbone.CollectionBinder.SetOptions.
+* Added the ability to use template functions with the CollectionBinder.ElManagerFactory.
+Normally, I wouldn't use the ElManagerFactory except for very simple situations - especially because the content of the data isn't updated.
+If you would like to use this option, simply pass a compiled _.template instead of html to the ElManagerFactory constructor.
+Internally the ElManagerFactory will call the template and pass {model: this._model.toJSON()} to the template function.
+* Fix for issue 162.
+Undid fix for 133.
+Unnecessary Model.set calls for checkboxes and radio buttons.

 ### v 1.0.4 August 19, 2013
 * Fixed the _.bindAll function calls to specify the function names being bound to.
 * Added the ability to add a global converter via Backbone.ModelBinder.SetOptions({converter: xxx});